Sharpening Your Glass Cutting Skills

 - Long pants, jeans made from a durable fabric work best.

 - Protective Gloves, many artists insist that gloves limit their ability to manipulate glass.
 Some choose to forgo protective gloves.
-Unfortunately, the nature of glass art make this a relatively dangerous choice.
+Unfortunately, the nature of glass art makes this a relatively dangerous choice.
 The right glove could save you the pain of a cut without hindering your work.

 - Goggles are perhaps the most important safety material when working with glass.
 The impact of a small shard can cause severe damage to your vision, so we recommend choosing a comfortable pair of goggles that you can use every time.